Proper Paint Prep and Cleanup Tips

 Flat and satin sheens are good for exterior siding because they have little reflection.
 Semi-gloss sheens are easier to clean resist mildew and chalking and are typically used for shutters and trim.
 Vinyl or aluminum siding that is slightly dented or worn looks best when repainted with a flat sheen because it helps to camouflage imperfections.
 A satin finish is a better choice when the siding is in good condition.

 Once you've decided what colors you are going to use, you'll need to know how much to buy.
 When estimating, a good rule of thumb is to multiply the length of each surface by its height and add another 30 percent for good measure.
 Typically, one gallon of paint will cover 350 to 400 square feet.
 Buy more than you think you need; you can always use the extra for touch-ups.
+True Value WeatherAll® Ultra Premium exterior paint is available in both latex and oil-based formulas.

 Step 4.
 Prime